heiner/heiner.github.com/_drafts/random-samples.md

 $$N = k + 1$$, what's the chance of any given element to be in the `results` array?
 It will be $$\frac{k}{k+1}$$.
 Essentially, _if_ we see another element after the first $$k$$ (which are guaranteed), what choice do we have?
-We can chose it or reject it with a certain probability, and if we chose it, we can evict a previously chosen element with some probability.
+We can choose it or reject it with a certain probability, and if we choose it, we can evict a previously chosen element with some probability.
 Since the stream could end right after that additional element, _its_ probability of being chosen has to be correct, namely `k / N` which is `k / stream_len_so_far` in this case.